wp-plugins/thinktwit/readme.txt

 = How many tweets will be shown? =

-This is determined by your settings within the widget.
+This is determined by your settings within the widget or your custom call.
 The default is set to 5.

 = How long back will tweets be shown for? =